An entertaining, ironic and informative

 THE EARLY VICTORIANS

 The Victorian Age was one of vision, enterprise and conflict.
 The young Queen was thrilled by the Great Exhibition, and was deeply in love with her husband, Prince Albert.
 Lord Melbourne, her first Prime Minister, was succeeded by Sir Robert Peel, whose repeal of the Corn Laws split the Tory party for a generation.
 The Crimean War and the Indian Mutiny cast long shadows over the early years of Victoria’s reign.
-Read excerpts / Buy the book
+Read an excerpt and buy here

 THE LATER VICTORIANS